tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ## Arrays

-JavaScript has python-like syntax for array objects:
+JavaScript has Python-like syntax for array objects:

 ```javascript
 const a = [1,2,3]